 The Tribunal will hear and decide cases through an accessible and fair hearing process, timely scheduling of hearings, and timely and thoughtful decisions.
 The Tribunal has been conducting hearings by video as a result of the continuing pandemic.
-It is anticipated that video hearings will continue to be held in appropriate cases as it reduces travel time and associated costs and increases access to the Tribunal.
-However, it is to be noted that the Tribunal's cases are often document-heavy which can make video hearings more difficult and less efficient in some cases and therefore, in-person hearings could be more appropriate.
+It is anticipated that video hearings will continue to be held as this increases access, eliminates travel time, especially where a panel hears an application, and minimizes the associated costs.
+The Tribunal was initially concerned that the document-heavy nature of applications that come before it would make video hearings more difficult and less efficient in some cases and therefore, in-person hearings could be more appropriate.
+However, this has not been the experience at all and the Tribunal has found electronic hearings to be more efficient and handle the large volume of documents more effectively.
 Electronic filing became mandatory during the pandemic and enabled the Tribunal to continue operating.
 It is anticipated that after the pandemic, greater use of e-filing will be made by the Tribunal's stakeholders based on its success to date.

 The Tribunal will continue to employ a case management strategy that utilizes its adjudicative and mediation resources to resolve the issues between the parties.
-Where cases do not settle, the Tribunal will work on finding ways to streamline any hearing that has to take place through case management tools such as: agreed statement of facts, witness "will say" statements and other methods.
+Where cases do not settle, the Tribunal will work on finding ways to streamline any hearing that has to take place through case management tools such as: agreed statement of facts, witness statements and other methods.
 In addition, the parties are expressly asked on the forms whether they consent to the use of a single adjudicator rather than a panel.
 This assists in improving the hearing process by allowing for hearings based on written submissions or more efficient scheduling.
 The Act prescribes that a three-person panel constitutes a quorum of the Tribunal.
 While the Statutory Powers Procedure Act permits one person to constitute a quorum of the Tribunal when dealing with the merits of a case, this is conditional upon consent of the parties.
-In addition to the Presiding Officer, there is currently an Alternate Presiding Officer.
-Four part-time members are representative of employees and three part-time members are representative of employees.
+In addition to the Presiding Officer, there is currently an Alternate Presiding Officer and two Deputy Presiding Officers (one of whom is the Alternate Presiding Officer).
+Three part-time members are representative of employees.

 Pay equity is a very complicated and specialized area.
-The specialized area, low case load and low compensation rate make it difficult to attract part-time members to the Tribunal, and even more difficult to secure a panel for the number of days required to hear a lengthy case.
-Cross-appointing members from the OLRB has been helpful in the past in easing this pressure.
-In order to appoint more members to ease this pressure, the Tribunal has expanded the scope of adjudicative tribunals that it will consider for a cross-appointment in order not to preclude qualified adjudicators who are appointed elsewhere pursuant to OICs from being considered.
-For example, two part-time members were appointed in 2019 who are also appointed to the Workplace Safety Insurance Appeal Tribunal.
+The specialized area, low case load and low compensation rate make it extremely difficult to attract qualified part-time members to the Tribunal, and even more difficult to secure a panel for the number of days required to hear a lengthy case.
+Cross-appointing members from the OLRB and WSIAT has been helpful in the past in easing this pressure.

-The Tribunal's Presiding Officer is cross-appointed to the OLRB and is paid a full-time salary so there are no anticipated difficulties with ensuring his availability for hearings.
-The Alternate Presiding Officer is also cross-appointed from the OLRB which will also relieve some pressure with respect to availability and the Tribunal expects to fill a vacant Deputy Presiding Officer and Member position.
+The Tribunal's Presiding Officer is full-time (currently cross appointed-to the Board) and there are no anticipated difficulties with ensuring his availability for hearings.
+The Alternate Presiding Officer and Deputy Presiding Officers are cross-appointed from the OLRB which will also relieve some pressure with respect to availability and the Tribunal expects to fill a vacant Deputy Presiding Officer and Member position.
 The statutory requirement for a panel of three to hear cases, the low compensation rate and the difficulty in making cross-appointments constitute a moderate operational risk as well as some risk to stakeholder/public perception of the Tribunal's performance and reputation if cases cannot be scheduled in a timely manner because of availability.